eminn-a/TechStorm/README.md

 ## Overview

-Welcome to the E-Commerce Technology project!
+Welcome to the StormTech SoftUni project!
 This project aims to provide a robust and scalable e-commerce solution leveraging cutting-edge technologies.
 Whether you are a developer, business owner, or contributor, this README.md file will guide you through the setup, features, and contribution process.

 ## Table of Contents